BLOODYBEAR04/BLOODYBEAR04/README.md

 - 👋 Hi, I’m @BLOODYBEAR04
-- 👀 I’m interested in ... learning most of the programming language
+- 👀 I’m interested in ... learning most of the programming languages
 - 🌱 I’m currently learning ... java, javascript, python, c++, c#, php
 - 📫 How to reach me ...